 Instructions

-- In a large pot (about 4.5 quart) place 1 cup of salt and fill with 3 cups warm water.
+- In a large pot (about 4.5 quarts) place 1 cup of salt and fill with 3 cups warm water.
 Stir water to dissolve salt.
-Add washed, WHOLE potatoes to pot.
-Add about 3 additional cups of water to cover potatoes.
+Add the washed, WHOLE potatoes to pot.
+Add about 3 additional cups of water to cover potatoes.4 pounds small red or yellow potatoes (about 1 ½" diameter), 1 cup salt

 - Cover and bring to a boil over high heat.
 Reduce heat and simmer, covered, until potatoes are fork tender, about 15-20 minutes.

 - Drain, pour melted butter over potatoes.
-Serve with chopped parsley, if desired.
+Serve with chopped parsley, if desired.3 tablespoons butter

 - If you have varying sized potatoes, check the smaller ones at 15 minutes.
 If they are tender, remove with a slotted spoon and keep warm.
 Continue to boil the larger ones until ready.